kevinbevin64/CodePath-iOS101-ProjectDemo/README.md

 - [x] Add in the table view and table view cells (just some empty cells)
 - [x] Add in the search controller
 - [x] Add ability to call TMDB API to search for movies
+- [x] Add toggle for watched/unwatched
-- [ ] Add persistence using JSON and Codable
+- [x] Add persistence using JSON, Codable, and a simple UserDefaults setup